crate/crate/docs/appendices/release-notes/unreleased.rst

 - Added the option to run ``COPY FROM`` and ``COPY TO`` operations in the background without waiting for them to complete.

+- Updated to Admin UI 1.21.0, which improves console highlighting by adding various keywords and data types.

 Fixes
 =====